-Insomnia is difficulty in falling or staying asleep, the absence of restful sleep, or poor quality of sleep.
+Insomnia is difficulty falling or staying asleep, the absence of restful sleep, or poor quality of sleep.
 Insomnia is a symptom and not a disease.
-The most common causes of insomnia are:
+The most common causes of insomnia are

 - psychological conditions (for example, depression, anxiety),